Trio 'took law into their own hands' in group attack on man who was having an affair with teenage girl

 However, when the group arrived at the complainant’s house in Rotherham, violence immediately ensued in the doorway to his property.

-The court heard how all three defendants were involved in the attack, inflicting numerous punches and kicks upon him, with Mhigo, 36, taking a ‘leading role’ and Garnett’s involvement limited to the beginning of the assault.
+The court heard how all three defendants were involved in the attack, inflicting numerous punches and kicks upon him, with Mhigo, 36, taking a ‘leading role’ and the 33-year-old woman’s involvement limited to the beginning of the assault.

 "The complainant tried to escape and went into his garden, but was chased by you,” Judge Harrison told the defendants.